silent1mezzo/mckerlie.com/src/content/posts/migrating-from-hugo-to-astro.md

 ```

 ### Migrating your content
-I found that moving a few over at a time helped me with debugging.
-When I moved the entire post directory over I got lost with what needed to be updated.
-Once I figured out the issues on a couple posts (`pubDate` vs. `date`, images and public directory) moving over the rest in bulk and editing them went a little quicker.
+I started by moving the entire post directory over to Astro’s format, but I found it to be a challenge to understand and fix the subtle differences between Hugo and Astro.
+I reset and began to move a few posts at a time so that I could debug a small batch, learning and understanding the pitfalls between the two formats (such as pubdate vs date, images and public dir).
+With this knowledge I was able to move the rest over in bulk with minimal headache.

-I only worried about a theme after I migrated my content.
-I didn't want to get too invested until I was sure I could easily move my content.
-You'll need to either port your theme over or start from scratch, Astro includes a [number of themes](https://astro.build/themes/) you can use to get started.
-Because of the differences in querying, extending your markdown and more I decided to go this route.
+I only worried about a theme after I migrated my content because I didn't want to get too invested until I was sure I could easily move my content.
+I personally found it easier to start from scratch because of the differences in querying, extending markdown, etc...
+Astro includes a [number of themes](https://astro.build/themes/) you can use to get started.

 ### Extending Markdown
 In Hugo, you can extend your markdown by creating and using [`shortcodes`](https://gohugo.io/content-management/shortcodes/).
 For me, I used a couple of the built-in ones for embedding YouTube videos and Tweets.